"

 In the examples above, note that le and la both become l’ when they precede a noun beginning with a vowel or a silent h: l’escargot, l’université.
 This is called elision.

-Compulsory liaison with a vowel or silent h No liaison with a consonant
+Liaison with a vowel or silent h No liaison with a consonant

 les insectes